wei-hsuan-cheng/ocs2_ros2/doc/moblie_manipulator/target/mobile_manipulator_target.md

-# Mobile Manipulator Targets — Marker, Twist, and Trajectory Modes
+# Mobile Manipulator MPC — Target (Marker, Twist, and Trajectory Modes)

 This document summarizes how the three target modes construct `TargetTrajectories(timeTrajectory, stateTrajectory, inputTrajectory)` and the corresponding math equations.
 For more details on the model of MPC see [mobile_manipulator_model.md](../model/mobile_manipulator_model.md).